Consent form for participation in this online experiment

 3. Compensation

-You will receive £1.50 for your participation.
-You can also earn a bonus of up to £1.50 depending on your performance in the task, payable after you complete Session 2.
+You will receive £4 for your participation.
+You can also earn a bonus of up to £1.5 depending on your performance in the task.

 4. Data protection